 - Points of difference.
 What makes this workshop enticingly different from the hundreds of NeurIPS workshops held previously?

-- Details of logistics for the workshop in its preferred format
+- Details of logistics for the workshop.

 The three pages (or fewer) for the main proposal must include:

 - A title and a brief description of the workshop topic and content.

 - A list of invited speakers, if applicable, with an indication of which ones have already agreed and which ones are indicative.

 - An account of the efforts made to ensure demographic diversity of the organizers and speakers (WiML, Black in AI, and LXAI directories, among others, may be a useful resource).
 Also an account of any efforts to include diverse participants (e.g., via mentoring, subsidies, or the wording and topics in the call for proposal).

 - An estimate of the number of attendees.

 - A description of special requirements and technical needs.

 - If the workshop has been held before, a note specifying how many submissions the workshop received, how many papers were accepted (extended abstract/long format), and how many attendees the workshop attracted.

 - A very brief advertisement or tagline for the workshop, up to 140 characters, that highlights any key information you wish prospective attendees to know.